RealTrippR/RealTrippR/README.md

 **About me**

 Hi!
-I'm a programmer passionate about technology and software development.
+I'm a programmer passionate about software development and low-level programming.